-Note: FDG PET scan, if performed as part of standard of care imaging, can be used as an adjunct to CT/MRI in line with RECIST 1.1 guidelines.
+Note: FDG PET scan, if performed as part of standard-of-care imaging, can be used as an adjunct to CT/MRI in line with RECIST 1.1 guidelines.
 If FDG PET/CT scan, the CT component of the scan can be used for tumor measurements only if the site can document that the CT is of identical diagnostic quality to a diagnostic CT.
 (See also Appendix 16.2).

-A technetium-99m bone scan with careful identification of all disease-related hotspots should be performed for all patients at the above mentioned timepoints.
-All visible bone lesions must also be imaged with conventional anatomical imaging procedures such as CT or MRI scan.
-During the study a new bone lesion or progression of existing bone lesion/s initially identified on a technetium-99m bone scan must be confirmed by CT or MRI.
-If confirmed by CT/MRI, the date of occurrence of the new lesion or of progression of existing bone lesion/s will be the date it was initially detected (by technetium-99m bone scan) even if the confirmation by CT/MRI was done at a subsequent scan.
-(See also Section 16.2).
+A technetium-99m bone scan with careful identification of all disease-related hotspots should be performed for all patients at the above mentioned time points.
+All visible bone lesions must also be imaged with conventional anatomical imaging procedures such as CT or MRI scan (at time points when CT/MRI scans are done).

-Note: FDG PET/CT or NaF PET/CT scan is acceptable as an alternative to technetium-99m bone scintigraphy if it is the standard of care at the institution, provided the same bone imaging modality is used throughout the study.
+Note: FDG PET/CT or NaF PET/CT scan is acceptable as an alternative to technetium-99m bone scintigraphy if it is the standard-of-care at the institution, provided the same bone imaging modality is used throughout the study.

 The same lesions identified at baseline must be evaluated at follow-up assessments using the same technique and preferably by the same Investigator/radiologist.

-For details on radiological tumor assessment please also refer to Section 16.2.
+For details on radiological tumor assessment please also refer to Appendix 16.2.